Hainault tube station: Services

 Hainault is half a mile (800 m) from Fairlop Station, which can be seen from the platforms by looking down the line.
 Central line trains take just 65 seconds on average to travel between the two stations.
 However the minimum walking or driving distance between the two stations is considerably longer.

+Connections

 London Bus routes 150, 247 and night route N8 serve the station.